Want 20% off airport parking? Book with Mode Rentals and save! Learn more.

 • First, check if anyone is injured.
 If emergency assistance is required, call 111 immediately.

-• If another party is involved, take their details including full name, driver’s licence, mobile number, email, insurance provider, and vehicle registration.
+• If another party is involved, take their details including full name, drivers licence, mobile number, email, insurance provider, and vehicle registration.
 It is important to also take photos or videos, and the details of any witnesses present.
-If police are involved, please also note the police report number.
+If the police are involved, please also note the police report number.

-• You will also need to fill in an Incident Report Form or an Insurance Claim Form (if another party is involved or if there is major damage).
+• You will also need to fill in a Mode / Zeal Incident form or an Insurance Claim Form (if another party is involved or if there is major damage).

 • If the vehicle is not driveable, during business hours, please call us to make towing arrangements.
-If outside business hours, please call AA Roadside Assistance on 0800 734 543 and they may be able to organise for the vehicle to be towed to a secure location or recommend a tow company.
+If outside business hours, please call NZRA Roadside Assistance on 09 281 4376 and they may be able to organise for the vehicle to be towed to a secure location or recommend a tow company.
 Please check and confirm with us before any non-urgent towing is arranged.

 • Do not leave the vehicle without ensuring it is safe and secure.

-Included in your rental is breakdown cover through AA Roadside Assistance.
-You can call them on freephone 0800 734 543 for all mechanical issues.
+Included in your rental is breakdown cover through NZRA Roadside Assistance.
+You can call them on 09 281 4376 for all mechanical issues.
+NZRA is available 24 hours a day, 7 days a week.

 Cover includes: